Welcome to the June ezine for nonprofit employers. We have a lot of great information for you this month.

 Capability Company helps nonprofits find, recruit and hire the best top administrative team members.
 To find out more about our services and to see if we can help you, visit www.capabilitycompany.com.

-You are receiving this e-zine as a subscriber of Capability Company's or Nonprofit Oyster's employer or consultant email
+You are receiving this e-zine as a subscriber of Capability Company's or Nonprofit Oyster's employer email

 list.
 If you no

 to receive these mailings please see the unsubscribe information below.

 positions and look through a bank of more than 2,000 candidates,